National Project Management System Directive on the Monitoring of Real Property Projects' Conformance to the National Project Management System

 The reviewer will develop and document a plan for each annual review process, including objectives, scope, timing, and resource allocations.
 The annual review consists of six phases:

-- Planning phase: specific projects to be reviewed are identified according to the "sampling strategy" and confirmed by supervisor/manager
+- Planning phase: specific projects to be reviewed are identified according to the "sampling strategy"

 - Review phase: using a conformance monitoring checklist, the reviewer conducts the reviews.
 A conformance review form (Annex 1) must be completed for each project reviewed